 Grade A Plywood

-Grade A is the highest quality type of plywood available.
+Grade A plywood is the highest-quality type available.
 It’s best used for cupboard doors, exterior parts of wardrobes, and furniture.

 Because of its high quality, grade A plywood is the most expensive.